fdifrison/intergalacticGuidesForCoders/SpringFramework/Manual/Manual_Spring.md

 The dependency inversion principle in java relies on a heavy usage of **interfaces** and **abstract** class as a mean of connection between two classes.
 Imagine the following example:

-We have one class called **LightBulb** with two methods: **turnOn** and **turnOf**; Then we have a class called ** PowerSwitch** that we want to connect to any electrical device that implements the methods on/off.
+We have one class called **LightBulb** with two methods: **turnOn** and **turnOf**; Then we have a class called **PowerSwitch** that we want to connect to any electrical device that implements the methods on/off.
 The bad practice, that produce a strong coupling and doesn't follow the `D` principle, would be to add a field referencing the LightBulb inside the PowerSwitch and pass it to its constructor, and then add methods for turning the object on and off.
 Here it is clear the PowerSwitch is a higher-level module and should be able to interact with any object that represent the feature on/off.
 In fact, the D principle states that:

 *High-level modules should not depend on low-level modules.
 Both should depend on abstractions.*

-What we should do instead is to follow th dependency inversion principle creating two interfaces, one called **Switch** with the methods **isOn** and **press** and one called **Switchable** with the methods **turnOn** and **turnOff**.
+What we should do instead is to follow the dependency inversion principle creating two interfaces, one called **Switch** with the methods **isOn** and **press** and one called **Switchable** with the methods **turnOn** and **turnOff**.
 Now, the switch interface is general enough to be attached to any type of switches (a remote control or a light switch) while the switchable interface can be applied to any object that can be turned on/off by a switch.